-- Parties eligible for participation in the EC Horizon 2020 Programme - SMEs according to the definition used by the EC (for Experiments in the category 'Innovation by SMEs') - Single parties (no consortia are allowed) - Multiple proposals may be submitted by the same party.
-However, in case multiple proposals are submitted, reference should be made to each submitted proposal and clear indication should be given on the complementarity of the proposals. - Proposals submitted by new players in the FIRE community will receive a higher score.
+- Parties eligible for participation in the EC Horizon 2020 Programme; - SMEs, unipersonal and large companies according to the definition used by the EC (for Experiments in the category 'Innovation by Industry'); - Single parties (no consortia are allowed); - Multiple proposals may be submitted by the same party.
+However, in case multiple proposals are submitted, reference should be made to each submitted proposal and clear indication should be given on the complementarity of the proposals; - Proposals submitted by new players in the FIRE community will receive a higher score.